OllyNural/Portfolio/content/blog/How-To-Ask-For-Help/index.md

 ### 2) Be concise and clear

 It is very tempting to give a full and in-depth backstory to your issue.
-Go into every minute detail, hell even start monologuing about how we all got to this point in time in the universe.
+For you to go into every minute detail, talk about every insignificant element of your work  - hell even start monologuing about your life story to date.
 It happens to the best of us, it really does.

 People want to help you.
 They do.
 But it's hard when you can't tell what's relevant and applicable to your issue, and what's just... *fluff*.